 - 1 This consent authorises the discharge of treated wastewater to land from the Homestead Bay subdivision. - 2 The activities authorised by this consent must be undertaken in accordance with the plans and all information submitted with the application.
 If there are any inconsistencies between the application information and the conditions of this consent, the conditions of this consent will prevail. - 3 This consent must be exercised in conjunction with Discharge Permit RMFT25.003.11. - 4 The duration of consent shall be 35 years from the commencement of the consent. - 5 The total volume of wastewater discharged shall not exceed: - a) 3,974 cubic metres per day; or - b) a 30 day average of 2,005 cubic metres per day. - 6 The rate of application shall not exceed - (a) A 30 day average of 5.4 millimetres per day, and a maximum rate of application of 10.8 millimetres per day across each land treatment area that contains a slope of greater than 15%; and - (b) A 30 day average of 7.1 millimetres per day, and a maximum rate of application of 21.3 millimetres per day across all other land treatment areas.
-7. Prior to receiving any wastewater, the treatment and land application system shall comprise as a minimum: - a) Wastewater Treatment plant providing primary, secondary and tertiary treatment; - b) Land treatment areas with an initial minimum area of 5 ha available, within the areas shown on 'Proposed Reserves to Vest and Indicative Wastewater Areas' prepared by Patersons, Drawing No Q7557-009, Sheets 001 - 010, Rev 0, dated 10 April 2025 and a 10m setback area for all land treatment areas from the ephemeral streams on Lot 12 shown on the LEI plan "Proposed LTA Area: Jacks Point Lot 12 Ephemeral Stream Buffer", dated 20.11.25; - c) Subsurface pressure compensating drip irrigation buried to a depth greater than 200 millimetres below the ground surface; - d) Dripper lines at a maximum of 1 m spacing and emitters spaced at a maximum of 0.6 m centres in accordance with best management practices and supplier recommendations at 1.6 litres per hour per emitter; - e) Management of the land treatment areas can be via a cut and carry, cut and leave, light sheep grazing, and native plantation management regime; and - f) Installation of the groundwater monitoring piezometers labelled P1, P5, P6, P7 and P8 shown on the plan titled: "Monitoring" prepared by Lowe Environmental Impact, dated 17.09.2025 (or as otherwise agreed by the Otago Regional Council) to a depth that intercepts and screens the regional aquifer. - g) Installation of a further groundwater monitoring piezometer to be referred to as P15 to monitor water quality effects on Bore F42/0150 and Well CC11/0158.
+7. Prior to receiving any wastewater, the treatment and land application system shall comprise as a minimum: - a) Wastewater Treatment plant providing primary, secondary and tertiary treatment.
+Noting that, all sites which are not connected to reticulated council services are required to install individual primary wastewater treatment tanks to treat wastewater prior to it being received by the Consent Holders treatment system; - b) Land treatment areas with an initial minimum area of 5 ha available, within the areas shown on 'Proposed Reserves to Vest and Indicative Wastewater Areas' prepared by Patersons, Drawing No Q7557-009, Sheets 001 - 010, Rev 0, dated 10 April 2025 and a 10m setback area for all land treatment areas from the ephemeral streams on Lot 12 shown on the LEI plan "Proposed LTA Area: Jacks Point Lot 12 Ephemeral Stream Buffer", dated 20.11.25; - c) Subsurface pressure compensating drip irrigation buried to a depth greater than 200 millimetres below the ground surface; - d) Dripper lines at a maximum of 1 m spacing and emitters spaced at a maximum of 0.6 m centres in accordance with best management practices and supplier recommendations at 1.6 litres per hour per emitter; - e) Management of the land treatment areas can be via a cut and carry, cut and leave, light sheep grazing, and native plantation management regime; and - f) Installation of the groundwater monitoring piezometers labelled P1, P5, P6, P7 and P8 shown on the plan titled: "Monitoring" prepared by Lowe Environmental Impact, dated g) Installation of a further groundwater monitoring piezometer to be referred to as P15 to monitor water quality effects on Bore F42/0150 and Well CC11/0158.
 This piezometer is to be located within 10-20m of Well CC11/0158 and to be at a depth of between 35m - 45m to intercept the regional aquifer.